 Iron replacement therapy can cause gastrointestinal problems, sometimes severe ones.
 Excess iron may also contribute to heart disease, diabetes, and certain cancers.
 Experts generally advise against iron supplements in anyone with a healthy diet and no indications of iron deficiency anemia.

-Oral Iron SupplementsSupplement Forms: There are two forms of supplemental iron: ferrous and ferric.
+There are two forms of supplemental iron: ferrous and ferric.
 Ferrous iron is better absorbed and is the preferred form of iron tablets.
-Ferrous iron is available in three forms: ferrous fumarate, ferrous sulfate, and ferrous gluconate.
+Ferrous iron is available in 3 forms:

 The label of an iron supplement contains information both on the tablet size (which is typically 325 mg) and the amount of elemental iron contained in the tablet (the amount of iron that is available for absorption by the body.)
 When selecting an iron supplement, it is important to look at the amount of elemental iron.